IABTechLab/uid2docs/docs/guides/integration-prebid.md

 ## UID2 Prebid Module Page

-Information about how to integrate Prebid with UID2 is also on the [Unified ID 2.0 Prebid User ID module](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html) on the Prebid site.
+Information about how to integrate Prebid with UID2 is also in these locations:
+- On the [Unified ID 2.0](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html) page for the Prebid User ID submodule on the Prebid site.
+- In the [UID2 User ID Submodule](https://github.com/prebid/Prebid.js/blob/master/modules/uid2IdSystem.md) page in the Prebid GitHub repository.

 ## Integration Steps